robertocarroll/icc-beta/style-guide-templates/style-points.md

 If the list items are complete sentences begin with an upper-case letter and end with a full stop.

 ## Capital letters
-Use lower case for some terms --- such as the parties and participants in proceedings  --- in general references but capitalised in specific references.
+Use lower case for some terms --- the parties and participants in proceedings, for example  --- in general references but capitalised in specific references.

 Don't capitise the letter after a colon.